apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **2.5.4. proxy callback**

-If a service wishes to proxy a client's authentication to a back-end service, it must acquire a proxy-granting ticket.
+If a service wishes to proxy a client's authentication to a back-end service, it must acquire a proxy-granting ticket (PGT).
 Acquisition of this ticket is handled through a proxy callback URL.
 This URL will uniquely and securely identify the service that is proxying the client's authentication.
 The back-end service can then decide whether or not to accept the credentials based on the proxying